linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 29.04.2023 (announcement Qizz)
+- 🧠🤔💭 Ready for some brainstorming?
+We're conducting some test runs with Qizz! #innovation #testing #Qizz

 ### 29.04.2023 (announcement Slurch)
 - 🤔🌟 Guess what!
 2 years ago we archived our project Slurch, but now we're reviving it and making it even better 🚀.
 Keep an eye out for Slurch, it's going to shake up the social media marketing game! 🙌 #excitingnews #newbeginnings #socialmedia #marketing 📈📲🎉